factorhouse/kpow-helm-charts/charts/kpow/README.md

 [kPow](https://kpow.io) is the all-in-one toolkit to manage, monitor, and learn about your Kafka resources.

-This Helm chart uses the latest [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.
+This Helm chart uses the [operatr/kpow](https://hub.docker.com/r/operatr/kpow) container from Dockerhub.

 ## Prerequisites